BuzzRage/TABL/README.md

     * Let the user choose a scale
     * Add a button to listen all sevenths
     * Generate a random chord progression
+    * Let the user choose instrument with a slider

 * GUI:
     * Make the tonic change the color (e.g. A = 440 Hz, add 0x440 to the hexacode of a scale)
     * Print the current note being played